jasonwong-lab/RNAseq-analysis-pipeline/README.md

 3. What is the format for fastq file and gtf file?
 4. Introduce the TCGA database in your own words.

-## Do analysis with Database and online tools
+## Do analysis with database and online tools
 Part 0: TCGA,cBIoportal,GEPIA2 application

 ## Coding practices